How to protect your business against chargebacks?

 idea is, that there will be no way to have this value unless they have the ACTUAL credit card.

-You should keep the AVS or CVV results, a copy of the return policy, proof of delivery, and copies of the receipts if you sold the product online.
+You should keep the AVS or CVV results, a copy of the return policy, proof of the delivery, and copies of the receipts if you sold the product online.

 REDUCE CHARGEBACKS FROM FRIENDLY FRAUD